The decision on funding for the TSB MIA Launchpad was… Sadly, unsuccessful.

 There was also concern that we needed a stronger project management methodology to make sure we could deliver successfully but we can write more on that area in future.

-Whilst we are disappointed not to receive the funding we feel we deserve the majority of the reasons Click here to buy xanax were either our unfamiliarity with the very accounting and project management led application process and two reviewers in particular who seemed intent on reading things in to the project that weren’t there or making negative assumptions on things that we had already stated and clarified.
+Whilst we are disappointed not to receive the funding we feel we deserve the majority of the reasons to buy ultram online were either our unfamiliarity with the very accounting and project management led application process and two reviewers in particular who seemed intent on reading things in to the project that weren’t there or making negative assumptions on things that we had already stated and clarified.

 That gives us hope for the future as we now know how to structure the application better and know to reiterate and reword things in case reviewers prove incapable of understanding them.